 In fact, Sonic Zhang, a cryptocurrency investor professional, can see it as being the road ahead for the entirety of the cryptocurrency gaming industry, which is still very much in its infancy.

 Should you be wary?

-Fuck yes!
-Not naming any names here, but the following is genuine text from a currently like White Paper.
+Yes!
+Not naming any names here, but the following is genuine text from a currently live White Paper.